stevenjacobson1/ASUG-AI163/exercises/ex3/ex3.1/ex3.1.3/ex3.1.3-create-create-shipment-skill-1.md

 <br><br>

-# Summary — Exercise 3.1.3: Create the Final Joule Skill
+# Summary — Ex.
+3.1.3: Create the Final Joule Skill

 This page explains how to create the **final Joule Skill** in the SAP **Joule Skill Package**, named **“Create Shipment.”**
 The purpose of this skill is to **create or update a shipment** in the **SAP Business Network Global Track and Trace (GTT)** system.